 The academic curriculum at STAR Academy prepares students to become independent life-long learners and active citizens in their communities.

-We work closely with the Teachers College Reading and Writing Project of Columbia University to encourage our students to become readers and writers as they experience reading and writing in various genres, at their individual levels, through the workshop model.
+We work closely with the Teachers' College Reading and Writing Project of Columbia University to encourage students to become readers and writers by expl various genres at their individual levels, through a workshop model.

 Students become scientists and explore the world around them.
 The curriculum is taught through hands-on explorations, as well as using informational texts.
 Students are encouraged to ask questions, create experiments, collect data and draw conclusions.

 In Social Studies, curriculum has been designed around big ideas and not just facts.
 We believe it is as important discover and understand patterns across time such as "Whenever one group gains power, another group loses power" or "Change is positive and negative."
 Students learn research strategies so that they can determine perspective when reading primary and secondary documents, learn how to organize their thinking and write from multiple perspectives.